iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Background/Set Projections and Dist.md

 The absolute value of the distance is then bounded by the differences between these points.
 This is true simply because that the distance between the 2 is always positive.

+**Remarks**:

+In addition to being L1 Lipschitz, the function is also convex, it's convexity can be directly derived using [[Convexity Preserving Operations of Functions]] as an example to illustrate the infimal convolution theorem.